gridlang/grid/docs/src/functions.md

 ## Calling

-Functions are called with a similar syntax:
+Functions are called with a similar syntax.

 ```go
 varname = funcname(argument)